 Ukrainian is a member of the East Slavic branch of the Slavic family of languages.
 It is closely related to Belarusian and languages, especially Polish.
-Written in the Cyrillic script with 33 characters, Ukrainian has 5 characters (Γ , I, Γ , E, ') that do not appear in Russian.
+Written in the Cyrillic script with 33 characters, Ukrainian has 5 characters (1, I, $\overline{1}$ , $\overline{6}$ , ') that do not appear in Russian.
 Ukrainian is primarily spoken as a native language in Western Ukraine, although a sizeable minority of the population in Eastern Ukraine also speaks the language.

-Russian For example. about 62% of Ukrainian and Russian words have similar а meaning or origin, like English and German. which have 60% lexical similarity.
+Russian.
+For about example.
+62% of Ukrainian and Russian words have а similar meaning or origin, like English and which German. have 60% lexical similarity.
 It also has notable similarities with some West Slavic